ASFHyP3/hyp3/README.md

 #### Request SSL cert

-To allow HTTPS connections, HyP3 needs an SSL certificate that is valid for its deployment domain name (URL).

 *Note: For EDC accounts, you should create the cert in the `us-east-1` region for use with the CloudFront distribution that you will create later, even if you're deploying HyP3 to `us-west-2`.*

+To allow HTTPS connections, HyP3 needs an SSL certificate that is valid for its deployment domain name (URL):

 AWS console -> AWS Certificate Manager -> Request a public certificate:
 - The domain name should be something like `hyp3-foobar.asf.alaska.edu`